StarKRE22/Atomic/Docs/Entities/Behaviours/IEntityInit`1.md

   `IEntity` type.
 - **Type Parameter:** `E` – The concrete entity type this behavior is associated with.
 - **Inheritance:** [IEntityInit](IEntityInit.md)
-- **Remarks:** This method is automatically invoked by `IEntity.Init` when the behavior is registered on an entity of type `E`.
+- **Note:** This method is automatically invoked by `IEntity.Init` when the behavior is registered on an entity of type `E`.

 ---